 If you are comfortable watching videos and want to have more knowledge, then watch the following video:

-I hope that you enjoyed reading on the topic “Why to use neutral in the three-phase induction motor in VVFD”
+I hope that you enjoyed reading about the topic “Why to use neutral in 3 phase induction motor in VVFD”

-Further, read the article on “how to use open circuit CT transformer”
+Further, read the article on “how to use an open circuit CT transformer”

 Also, read and learn about “Why substation transformer neutral earthing”.